Doll depicting Shaman wearing Ridicule Mask by Shona-Hah (1912-1997)

 33” high x 12” wide x 8” deep

-Shona-Hah (Mary Smith) was born in a black walnut log cabin in Oklahoma's old Cherokee Nation.
-There, she was given the name Shona-Hah, "gray dove".
-Her Kwakiutl name, Tl'alilhilugwa which means "whale rising," was bestowed in 1968 by Chief James Sewide, hereditary chief of the Kwakwaka’wakw Nation on Vancouver Island
+Shona-Hah (Mary Smith) was born in Oklahoma in 1912.
+Her Kwakwaka'wakw name, Tl'alilhilugwa which means "whale rising," was bestowed in 1968 by Chief James Sewid, hereditary chief of the Kwakwaka’wakw First Nation on Vancouver Island

-Shona-Hah's life bespeaks her Indian heritage.
+Shona-Hah's life bespeaks her heritage.
 In her youth, she both trained horses and rode in races and exhibitions.
-As a small child, she began participating in the traditional dances and continued throughout her life.
-Always interested in all facets of Indian art, she exceled at beadwork, skin sewing, carving, painting, and doll making.
+As a small child, she began participating in traditional Native American dances and was always interested in all facets of Native American art.
+She excelled at beadwork, skin sewing, carving, painting, and doll making.

 Her dolls are valued highly by private collectors and museums as illustrations of vanished cultures.
-They bring alive both ceremonial and every day events in the lives of the people of many different North American tribes.
-From the Osage of Oklahoma to the Kwakiutls of British Columbia, she draws on first-hand knowledge of the cultures and the memories of the Old Ones for her inspiration.
+From the Osage of Oklahoma, to the Kwakwaka'wakw of British Columbia, the dolls bring to life both ceremonial and every day events of many different North American tribes.